jazzband/sorl-thumbnail/docs/contributing.rst

 Running testsuit
 ================

-For occasional developers we recommend using `Travis CI`_ to run testsuit, for those who want to run tests locally, read on.
+For occasional developers we recommend using `GitHub Actions`_ to run testsuite, for those who want to run tests locally, read on.

 Since sorl-thumbnail supports a variety of image backends, python and